Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Formalization

 While previous direct QUBO formalization is effective for small to medium-sized networks($|V| \leq 1000$), larger networks require more scalable approaches.
 To address this and inspired by classical methods~\cite{metis}, we employ a hierarchical methodology that maintains solution quality while reducing computational complexity.
 More specifically, our method includes the following steps: Coarsening, initial partition, uncoarsening, and refinement.
 More details are shown in Algorithm~\ref{algo-2}.

-\textbf{Coarsening Phase}: We iteratively reduce the graph size by aggregating vertices into super-nodes, thereby preserving the group structure at multiple scales.
+\textbf{Coarsening Phase}: We iteratively reduce the graph size by aggregating vertices into super-nodes, thereby preserving the community structure at multiple scales.
 At each coarsening step, a heavy-edge matching strategy is utilized to select vertex pairs with strong connectivity:

 where $N(u)$ denotes the neighborhood of vertex $u$.$\alpha$, and $\beta$ are weighting coefficients that balance the contribution of neighborhood overlap and edge weight.
-This coarsening phase reduces the number of vertices while preserving the essential group structure.
+This coarsening phase reduces the number of vertices while preserving the essential community structure.

 \textbf{Initial Partition}: Once the graph is sufficiently coarsened to a manageable size, we apply the direct QUBO formulation (\ref{eq:complete_qubo}) to partition the coarsest graph.
-This step provides an initial group assignment that captures the high-level structure of the original graph.
+This step provides an initial community assignment that captures the high-level structure of the original graph.

-\textbf{Uncoarsening and Refinement}: After initial partitioning is found in the coarsest graph, the partitioning is then projected back to the original graph through the following steps: \begin{enumerate} \item \textbf{Projection}: Starting from the coarsest level, iteratively map the group from each coarsened graph \( G_i \) to the next finer graph \( G_{i-1} \).
-This is based on the super-node correspondence established during the coarsening phase which can effectively transfer the high-level group structure to more detailed graph levels. \item \textbf{Refinement}: At each level, we optimize the group assignments by iteratively reassigning nodes to partitions that result in the highest gain in modularity.
-This involves evaluating potential moves for each node and updating its group assignment if the move improves the overall modularity.
+\textbf{Uncoarsening and Refinement}: After initial partitioning is found in the coarsest graph, the partitioning is then projected back to the original graph through the following steps: \begin{enumerate} \item \textbf{Projection}: Starting from the coarsest level, iteratively map the community from each coarsened graph \( G_i \) to the next finer graph \( G_{i-1} \).
+This is based on the super-node correspondence established during the coarsening phase which can effectively transfer the high-level community structure to more detailed graph levels. \item \textbf{Refinement}: At each level, we optimize the community assignments by iteratively reassigning nodes to communities that result in the highest gain in modularity.
+This involves evaluating potential moves for each node and updating its community assignment if the move improves the overall modularity.
 The refinement process continues until certain iterations of the threshold are met or no further improvement is achieved. \end{enumerate}